-- Mutual funds are valued at the reported net asset value. - Corporate bonds and certificates of deposit are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas which may include market-corroborated inputs for credit risk factors, interest rate and yield curves and broker quotes to calculate fair values. - Exchange-traded funds and common stock are valued at the closing price reported on the active market on which the individual securities are traded.
+- Mutual funds are valued at the reported net asset value. - Corporate bonds and certificates of deposit are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas which may include market-corroborated inputs for credit risk factors, interest rate and yield curves and broker quotes to calculate fair values. - Common stock and exchange-traded funds are valued at the closing price reported on the active market on which the individual securities are traded.